hgn/kernel-magnifier/README.md

 process scheduler or just chase a kernel bug - then the Kernel Magnifier could provide some support.

-Many developers new to the Linux Kernel development find it difficult to understand the kernel - the kernel is a beast of its own.
+Many developers new to the Linux kernel development find it difficult to understand the kernel.
+The kernel is a beast of its own.
 It is not simple code, on the contrary: even if you have mastered programming languages such as C/C++ with a black belt, it is incredibly tedious to understand the kernel.
 This is due to the following reasons, among others